 An annual report filing is a mandatory requirement for all LLCs.
 An Annual report ensures that all the information provided by an LLC is accurate & updated.
 This information is essential for the State officials to ensure that all the companies pay taxes.

-You might have stumbled upon all the articles that said the LLC annual reports are not required in Texas, or LLC reports are filed in a different format to a different authority.
+You might have come across articles stating that LLC annual reports are not required in Texas, or that LLC reports are filed with a different authority in a different format.

-So to clear the clutter, let’s just say that the LLC Annual report is called “the Franchise Tax Public Information Report” in Texas.
-This Franchise Tax Public Information report is filed with the office of Texas Comptroller of Public Accounts (Not with the Secretary of the State, as it is filed in any other state.)
+So, to clear the clutter, let’s just say that the LLC Annual report is called “the Franchise Tax Public Information Report” in Texas.
+This Franchise Tax Public Information report is filed with the office of the Texas Comptroller of Public Accounts (Not with the Secretary of the State, as it is filed in any other state.)
+Note that the LLC Annual Report is not the same as the Certificate of Fact-Status in Texas.

 Does the State of Texas Require an Annual Report Filing?